 “The diversity, equity, and inclusion committee of NER is charged with identifying, addressing, and implementing the necessary steps to uncover and dismantle the systems that reinforce oppression in order to build an inclusive environment in NER.”

 Resources for our community:

-Link to Allyship Resources compiled by the DEI committee:
+Link to Allyship Resources compiled by the DEIAJ committee: